Park Chung Hee: Economic impact

+Authoritarian rule

-However, Park is regarded as a highly repressive dictator who curtailed freedoms and committed human rights abuses during his rule.
-Dissolving the constitution to allow him unopposed rule.
-Park's blackmailing, arresting, jailing, and murdering of opposition figures are well documented.
+Park is regarded by critics as a highly repressive dictator who curtailed freedoms and committed human rights abuses during his rule.
+Dissolving the constitution to allow him unopposed rule, Park's blackmailing, arresting, jailing, and murdering of opposition figures are well documented.
 The new constitution President Park implemented after declaring the state of emergency in 1971 gave him the power to appoint one third of the members of the National Assembly and even outlawed criticism of the constitution and of the president.
-There were also many economic feats established during Park's regime, including the Gyeongbu Expressway, POSCO, the famous Five-Year Plans of South Korea, and the New Community Movement.
-In 1987, South Korea eventually democratized as a result of the June Struggle movement.

-Park was accused of having pro-Japanese tendencies by some.
-Park is responsible for the beginning of a normalized relationship with Japan and today Japan is one of South Korea's top trading partners, surpassed only by the People's Republic of China and the United States.

-Park's rule is also believed to be one of the main causes of regionalism which is a serious problem in Korea today.

 Kim Dae-jung, a pro-democracy chief opponent of Park who was kidnapped, arrested, and sentenced to death by the Park administration, later served as the 8th president of South Korea.
-On 24 October 2007, following an internal inquiry, South Korea's National Intelligence Service (NIS) admitted that its precursor, the Korean Central Intelligence Agency (KCIA), undertook the kidnapping of opposition leader and future President Kim Dae-jung, saying it had at least tacit backing from then-leader Park Chung-hee.
+On October 24, 2007, following an internal inquiry, South Korea's National Intelligence Service (NIS) admitted that its precursor, the KCIA, undertook the kidnapping of Kim, saying it had at least tacit backing from Park.

-Park Geun-hye, Park's eldest daughter, became the 11th president of South Korea and the first female president of South Korea.
-Park Geun-hye's parentage served as a considerable source of controversy during the 2012 presidential election and throughout her administration, as detractors described her as the daughter of a dictator.
-Park was impeached, removed from office, and later sentenced to 27 years in prison as a result of an influence-peddling scandal.

-An October 2021 Gallup Korea public opinion poll showed Park Chung-hee, Roh Moo-hyun, and Kim Dae-jung as the most highly rated presidents of South Korean history.
-The poll showed Park received a favorability rating of 72% and 82% from citizens in the age range of 50–60 and 60+ years respectively, and a favorability rating of 43% and 64% from citizens in the age range of 20–30 and 30–40 years respectively.